Derrekito/derrekito.github.io/README.md

 ## About Derrekito
 I've come to realize that I have developed an inordinate number of skills and experience on my own over the years.
 I've decided to attempt to itemize a list of such things in some capacity.
-I hope to spend some time sifting through stacks of old hard drives for long forgotten projects (finished or otherwise) I've worked on using some of the tools listed below.
+I hope to spend some time sifting through stacks of old hard drives for long forgotten projects I've worked on using some of the tools listed below.

 ## EDUCATION
 University of Texas, El Paso - Bachelor of Science in Electrical Engineering